melaniemuellerdesign/melaniemuellerdesign/README.md

 - 👋 Hi, I’m Melanie.
-- 👀 I’m interested in WordPress, Gutenberg, BlockPattern, Resch and JS.
+- 👀 I’m interested in WordPress, Gutenberg, BlockPattern, React and JS.
 - 🌱 I’m currently learning doing more IT stuff on my own.
 - 💞️ I’m looking to collaborate on WordPress.
 - 📫 You can reach me on https://melaniemueller.design